-In this paper, we presented 7DS, a new peer-topeer data sharing system.
+In this paper, we presented 7DS, a new peer-to-peer data sharing system.
 7DS is an architecture enabling the exchange of data among peers that are not necessarily connected to the Internet.
 It anticipates the information needs of users and fulfills them by searching for information among peers.
 To assess the efficiency of information dissemination via 7DS, and also investigate the effect of the wireless coverage range, network size, query mechanism, cooperation strategy among the mobile hosts and power conservation over time, we performed an extensive simulation-based study.
-This study involves two main data dissemination approaches, namely P-P and S-C. We measured the percentage of data holders and also the average delay until a querier gets the data item since it sent the first query.
+This study involves two main data dissemination approaches, namely peer-topeer (P-P) and server-to-client (S-C).
+We measured the percentage of data holders and also the average delay until a querier gets the data item since it sent the first query.
 We found that the density of cooperative hosts and their mobility are dominant parameters for data dissemination.
 We studied the scaling effect in our simulations and found that the performance remains the same when scale the area, but keep the density of cooperative dataholders and power transmission fixed.
 Also, the simulation results indicate that for fixed wireless coverage density, the larger the density of cooperative hosts, the better the performance.
-For example, both in P and FIS schemes, for the same wireless coverage, it is more efficient to have a larger number of servers with lower transmission power than fewer with higher transmission power.
-The combination of power conservation and synchronization of the network interface on periods is beneficial for 7DS users, since it increases substantially the power savings without degrading data dissemination.
+For example, both in FIS and P-P, for the same wireless coverage, it is more efficient to have a larger number of servers with lower transmission power than fewer with higher transmission power.
+The combination of power conservation and synchronization of the network interface on periods is beneficial for 7DSusers, since it increases substantially the power savings without degrading data dissemination.
 For example, for an average delay of 6 minutes, a host using FIS gets the data with a 40% probability.
-Whereas with sync P, even in the case of low density (five hosts per km interested in the same data), this probability is double.
+Whereas with (sync) P-P with data sharing, even in the case of low density (five hosts per km interested in the same data), this probability is double.